Diary entries

 Rachmaninoff's role: Solo Pianist

-Notes: Satina indicates that the pieces by Liszt were not mentioned in the reviews she received for this concert and the following concert in Amsterdam, but suspects that the works were played.
-The Scarlatti Sonata in D minor was presumably L. 413, which he recorded.
+Notes: Satina indicated that the pieces by Liszt were not mentioned in the reviews she had received for this concert and the following concert in Amsterdam, but suspects that the works noted here were played.
+A review in De Avondpost on October 30 appears to indicate that only two of Rachmaninoff's Etudes-Tableaux were played, while also noting the inclusion of some preludes.
+The Liszt Hungarian Rhapsody is confirmed, and works by Chopin and Rachmaninoff are noted as encores.
+The Scarlatti Sonata in D minor was presumably L. 413, which Rachmaninoff recorded.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 October 30 1928